Active Pharmaceutical Ingredients Training

 This active pharmaceutical ingredients (API) training course gives a unique insight into the regulatory expectations associated with producing chemically synthesized APIs.
-Delegates will practice interpretation of the key API regulations and see them in operation during a visit to a commercial API manufacturing facility.
 The course also provides insight and expertise on managing global API supply chains, vendor quality assurance and “how to audit” API facilities.
 Featured for 2020, we summarise the key steps in identifying and removing impurities, including some updated information on the impact of potential nitrosamine formation in API processes (a key genotoxic impurity that has led to multiple global recalls this past year).

 If you need a similar introduction to APIs derived from biotech, biological or ATMP routes, please access our Biotech and ATMPs course that focusses on bio drug substances.

 This course fulfils the requirements of the Qualified Person Study Guide and we don’t just train to pass a viva, we take the time to prepare you for your career ahead.

 This course is approved by the Royal Society of Chemistry as suitable for its members’ continuing professional development.

 As API supply chains become ever more diverse and cost pressures more acute, the pharma manager needs a keen appreciation of risk factors, design, control and monitoring of API sources.
 This course allows delegates to differentiate between natural variation and risk across a range of API processes, indicating the most appropriate and proportionate actions to take to mitigate any areas of concern.

 You will be provided with an overview of the regulatory framework surrounding active pharmaceutical manufacturing process and be given practical guidance on the key responsibilities of the Qualified Person when approving a GMP declaration.